We do not recommend that bloggers use pagebuilders to create pages on their website, and we don't offer support for it.

 Below is an opinionated take on pagebuilders, and why we don't support it.
 As always, bloggers are free to customize their theme in any way they see fit, if they're willing to take on the burden of maintaining those customizations.

-In addition to adding an unnecessary layer of complexity, they don’t allow you to do anything that you can’t do with a classic editor.
+In addition to adding an unnecessary layer of complexity, they don't allow you to do anything that you can't do with the block editor.

 As always, we recommend asking: why am I making this change?